-PADM699 Public Administration Capstone (3 hours)
+PADM699 Public Administration Capstone (3 semester hours)

-The capstone for the Public Administration program is the final course in the MPA program and involves submission of a master's thesis.
-This course may not be taken until all of your other courses are COMPLETED and you have a minimum 3.0 GPA.
-It is mandatory for students to contact their Academic Advising team when they are 2 or 3 courses out from the capstone.
+The capstone for the Public Policy program is the final course in the MPP program and involves submission of a master's thesis which puts forth original research in the discipline.
+Guidance on the format of the thesis is contained in the APUS End of Program Manual.
+NOTE: This course may not be taken until all of your other courses are COMPLETED and you have a minimum 3.0 GPA.
+THIS COURSE IS 16 WEEKS.

-Public Health
+Public Health (PBHE)

-PBHE501 Public Health in America (3 hours)
+PBHE501 Public Health in America (3 semester hours)